aspnet-contrib/AspNet.Security.OpenIdConnect.Server/README.md

 ## Register Middleware

 The following sample shows how to register this middleware.
-Have a look at the project SampleOpenIdConnectServer to find more information about the following referenced classes and cshtml-files: auth.cshtml, FormPost.cshtml, TestAuthenticationTokenProvider and CustomOAuthProvider.
+Have a look at the sample-project _SampleOpenIdConnectServer_ to find more information about the following referenced classes and cshtml-files: _auth.cshtml,_ _FormPost.cshtml_, _TestAuthenticationTokenProvider_ and _CustomOAuthProvider_.

-The file auth.cshtml logs in a demo-user.
+The file _auth.cshtml_ logs in a demo-user.
 In a real-world-implementation, this file would show a login-form.

-The file FormPost.cshtml is used to implement response_mode=form_post.
+The file _FormPost.cshtml_ is used to implement response_mode=form_post.
 Further versions of Katana's OAuth-Implementation may not need/ support this property and implement form_post in a more direct way.

 ```C#
 var key = new InMemorySymmetricSecurityKey(System.Text.Encoding.UTF8.GetBytes("secret_secret_secret"));